jurek-zsl/jebacInstaling/README.md

 ## ✅Versions

 - [v1.1](https://github.com/jurek-zsl/jebacInstaling/releases/tag/v1.2) - A lot of bugs.
 Contains not all words.
 Mutliple issues.
 - [v1.2](https://github.com/jurek-zsl/jebacInstaling/releases/tag/RELEASE) - Stable.
 Contains all words you have given by a teacher.
 No issues has been found.
+Not full lists (3-5% of words are not available)